aalmeida-lottery/game/README.md

 - **index.html**: This file contains the HTML structure of the quiz game.
 It includes the main game container, question container, buttons, and result display elements.
 - **style.css**: This file defines the visual appearance of the game, ensuring it looks appealing and is user-friendly.
 - **script.js**: This file contains all the JavaScript code for the game logic, including functions for handling questions, displaying feedback, calculating scores, and restarting the game.
-- **questions.json**: this file contains an array of quiz questions in JSON format.
-Each question includes the question text, options, the correct answer, and optional explanations
+- **questions.json**: This file contains an array of quiz questions in JSON format.
+Each question includes the question text, options, the correct answer, and optional explanations.

-## Customazation
+## Customization

 ### Changing the number of questions

-To Change the number of questions presented in the quiz, you need to modify the JavaScript code in `script.js`.
+To change the number of questions presented in the quiz, you need to modify the JavaScript code in `script.js`.

 1. Open the repository on GitHub and navigate to the `script.js` file.
-2. Click in the pencil icon (edit button) to edit the file.
+2. Click the pencil icon (edit button) to edit the file.
 3. Locate the `startGame` function.
 You will find a line that selects the number of questions:
    ```javascript
    questions = selectRandomQuestions(date, 12); //select 12 random questions